|1. Do the Up (white) Corners intuitively, properly aligned.|

 (If they are diagonal, make them adjacent for the swap.)

-To move an edge cubie, line it up opposite its target cubicle, properly oriented (down the Back);
+To move an edge cubie, align it opposite its home cubicle,

-line up a helper edge-pair (already matched, or both still random) alongside (down the Right);
+properly oriented (Up Front-Back); line up a helper edge-pair (already matched, or both still

 To move a White corner cubie from the Down face into its own cubicle: